-4. Introducing PARSEC machines
+4 Introducing PARSEC machines

 PARSEC stands for PARallel System for Evolutionary Computing.
 A PARSEC machine is made of a number of computers that are interconnected with a lowspeed network (typically a cheap Ethernet network).
-The main difference with a Beowulf cluster (Becker, Sterling, Savarese, Dorband, Ranawak & Packer, 1995, August) is that PARSEC machines can use heterogeneous machines, running at a different speed, and even heterogeneous operating systems.
+The main difference with a Beowulf cluster [21] is that PARSEC machines can use heterogeneous machines, running at different speed, and even heterogeneous operating systems.
 The other difference with a Beowulf cluster is that in order to overcome the heterogeneity of the machines, a PARSEC machine must run collaborative software that can exchange knowledge, not data.